BasisYolo/basisyolo-protocol/README.md

-Basis Yolo is a lightweight implementation of the [Basis Yolo Protocol](basisyolo.com) on Ethereum.
+Basis Yolo is a lightweight implementation of the [Basis Yolo Protocol](basisyolo.com) on HECO.

 ## History of Basis